tswayne/react-helper/README.md

    <h1>This view has react in it</h1>
    {{{component}}}
    ```
-* Pass server-side data to components: You can now _easily_ pass data from your server to your react components.
+* Pass server-side data to components: You can _easily_ pass data from your server to your react components.

   **Controller**: _example passing results from mongo query to react component_